spryker/spryker-docs/docs/scos/dev/back-end-development/console-commands/console-commands.md

   {% info_block infoBox %}

-  Each of the commands contained in the steps above can also be executed individually.
+  Each of the commands contained in the previous above can also be executed individually.

   {% endinfo_block %}